-EPHRAIM ARMSTRONG AS taken charge of a new marble works at the corner of Main and Market St., Bloomsburg, whete the public can be served
+HAS taken charge of a new marble works at the corner of Main and Market St. Bloomsburg, where the public can be served Every kind of Marble Work.

-Every kind of Marble Work, executed in the best style of the Art, and at the lowest living prices.

-Thankful for past favors, Mr. Armstrong with the execute all orders that may be left with the for
+executed in the best style of the Art, and at the lowest living prices.
+Thankful for past favors, Mr. Armstrong will execute all orders that may be left with

-Tomb-stones, Tombs, Monuments,

-Door and Window Sills, steps of marble or sandstone, Mactles, or any thing else in the department of marble masonry.
+Tomb-stones, Tombs, Monuments, Door and Window Sills, steps of marble or sandstone, Martles, or any thing else in the department of marble masonry.
 The stock on hand and engaged consists of the best ITALIAN AND AMERICAN MARBLE; and LETTERING will be done in English or German.